 | Total cash needed | ~$34,200-$39,450 |

-Putting 20% down ($70,000) eliminates PMI and reduces your loan balance, but takes significantly longer to save.
-Many first-time buyers use a 5–10% down conventional loan or an FHA loan and focus that extra savings time on building their emergency fund instead.
+Putting 20% down ($70,000) eliminates PMI and reduces your loan balance, but it takes a lot longer to save.
+Many first-time buyers use a 5 to 10% down conventional loan or an FHA loan instead, and put that extra savings time toward building an emergency fund.

 Step 4: Get Pre-Approved (Not Just Pre-Qualified)

-This distinction matters enormously.
-Pre-qualification is a five-minute conversation with a loan officer based on numbers you self-report — no verification, no credit pull, and no commitment.
-Sellers do not take pre-qualification letters seriously.
+This distinction matters more than it sounds like it should.
+Pre-qualification is a five-minute conversation with a loan officer based on numbers you self-report: no verification, no credit pull, no commitment.
+Sellers don't take pre-qualification letters seriously.

-Once approved, you receive a pre-approval letter stating the maximum loan amount and loan type.
-The letter is typically valid for 60–90 days — if your home search runs longer, you will need a refresh.
+Once approved, you get a pre-approval letter stating the maximum loan amount and loan type.
+The letter is typically valid for 60 to 90 days.
+If your home search runs longer than that, you'll need a refresh.

 Step 5: Calculate Your True Monthly Cost

 The mortgage payment shown on listing sites is almost always just principal and interest.
-Your actual monthly housing cost is higher.
+Your actual monthly housing cost runs higher.
 Use the Mortgage Calculator to model the full payment.

 | Cost Component | Monthly Amount |